Ravina172/Bank-Loan-Data-Analysis/README.md

 ![Bank Logo](https://f2fa1cdd9340fae53fcb49f577292458.cdn.bubble.io/cdn-cgi/image/w=,h=,f=auto,dpr=1,fit=contain/f1701834212030x441532630499263300/Screenshot%20%284%29.png)

 ## Problem Statement
-As a data analyst supporting the credit risk and lending operations team, I developed an end-to-end analytics solution to answer a critical question:
+The goal of this project was to answer a critical question in the lending domain:

-“Which borrowers and loan segments present the highest financial risk, and how can we track loan performance in real time to protect portfolio health?”
+"Which borrowers and loan segments present the highest financial risk, and how can we track loan performance in real time to protect portfolio health?"
-This dashboard focuses on three core challenges lenders face:
+The dashboard was designed to address three key challenges for financial institutions:

-- Early identification of high-risk borrowers based on credit grade, DTI, and repayment patterns.
+- Early risk detection using borrower-level indicators like credit grade, DTI, and payment history

-- Visibility into loan portfolio trends — including applications, funding, and repayments across time and regions.
+- Portfolio trend analysis across funding, applications, and repayments by time and geography

-- Proactive risk monitoring, including custom risk flags and a composite portfolio health score for executive reporting.
+- Proactive risk monitoring, including high-risk flags and a portfolio health scoring framework for executive reporting

 ## Objective
 Design an end-to-end loan performance monitoring solution for financial institutions using Power BI, focused on: